lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Apply quality gates at silver; enforce contracts at gold.
 - Optimize gold for query patterns and maintain small, stable number of gold tables for BI.

-If you want, I can sketch a concrete example SQL pipeline (MERGE, OPTIMIZE, Z-ORDER) for silver→gold.

 ## How do you automate schema enforcement and constraints in Delta tables within a data warehouse on Databricks?
 Short answer